Revengeseekerz

 Revengeseekerz is the third studio album by the American musician Jane Remover.
-It was released by DeadAir Records on April 4, 2025, as the follow up to their second studio album Census Designated (2023).
-Following two earlier scrapped attempts at a third studio album, it was conceptualized while touring with JPEGMafia on his Lay Down My Life tour and recorded shortly afterwards.
-The album draws heavily from Remover's experiences with newfound fame, exploring how it impacted their mental health and relationships.
+It was released through DeadAir Records on April 4, 2025, as the follow up to their second studio album, Census Designated (2023).
+Following two earlier, scrapped attempts at a third studio album, it was conceptualized while touring with JPEGMafia on his Lay Down My Life Tour through August and September 2024, and was recorded at their home in Chicago shortly afterwards, concurrently with the album Ghostholding on their side project Venturing, which was released on February 14, 2025.
+Thematically, Revengeseekerz draws heavily from Remover's experiences with newfound fame, exploring how it impacted their mental health and relationships.

 In contrast to the more polished sound of their previous studio album, Revengeseekerz revisits the digicore style of Frailty (2021) while incorporating elements of hip-hop, hyperpop, and house music.
 The album includes a single guest feature from American rapper Danny Brown.
 As with their previous two albums, production was handled entirely by Jane Remover.
-Sonically, the album is characterized by its dense layering of sound effects and samples, many of which reference Remover's earlier work, creating a self-reflective throughline across the track list.
-The project was promoted through three singles—"JRJRJR", "Dancing with Your Eyes Closed" and "Dreamflasher"—as well as two accompanying tours.
-Upon release, Revengeseekerz received widespread critical acclaim from online publications and went on to chart on the North American College and Community Radio Chart (NACC).
+Sonically, the album is characterized by its dense layering of sound effects and samples, many of which reference Remover's earlier work, creating a self-reflexive throughline across the track list.

+The project was promoted through three singles—"JRJRJR", "Dancing with Your Eyes Closed" and "Dreamflasher" (the latter backed with the Indie Rock track "Audiostalker", featuring Lucy Bedroque)—as well as two accompanying tours—Turn Up or Die (with Bedroque, D0llywood1, and Dazegxd) and Live Exhibit (with Dazegxd).
+Around this time, they also served as a supporting act on Turnstile's Never Enough Tour, alongside Speed, Mannequin Pussy, Blood Orange, and Amyl and the Sniffers.
+Upon its release, Revengeseekerz received widespread critical acclaim from online publications, and it went on to peak at number 65 on the North American College and Community Radio Chart's US & Canadian College Radio Top 100.